 This view displays a table with the following details: Hostname, Username, Software, Version, CVE, CVS, Date, and Status.

-The Standard allows you to view the information regarding the Latest Status (all statuses - up-to-date, patched, and vulnerable), Latest Patch (the latest installed/patched), Currently Vulnerable, Historically Vulnerable, Up-to-date (all applications that are found to be up-to-date), Uninstalled.
+The Standard allows you to view the information regarding the Latest Status (all statuses - up-to-date, patched, and vulnerable), Latest Patch (the latest installed/patched), Currently Outdated(displays the endpoints where vulnerabilities are still being discovered; a check is made every sync GP interval), Historically Outdated(displays the endpoints that have been discovered with vulnerabilities at a point in time), Up-to-date (all applications that are found to be up-to-date), Uninstalled.
 You are allowed to select one or multiple entries in the Standard and Hide them from the view.
-Vulnerable applications (that are listed in the Standard view -> Latest Status, Currently Vulnerable view, and Historically Vulnerable view) can be installed by selecting the Install 3rd Party Software option from the dropdown menu.
-The Show Hidden Apps radio button allows you to display all the applications that were hidden by the HEIMDAL Dashboard Administrator. - Patches per Endpoint
+Vulnerable applications (that are listed in the Standard view -> Latest Status, Currently Outdated view, and Historically Outdated view) can be installed by selecting the Install 3rd Party Software option from the dropdown menu.
+The Show Hidden Apps radio button allows you to display all the applications that were hidden by the HEIMDAL Dashboard Administrator.
+You can use the Select GPs dropdown menu to list the entries for the selected Group Policy.

 Selecting one or multiple 3rd Party Applications allows you to: